• Skip to primary navigation

 Method:

-3. Heat a couple of drops of oil in a non-stick frying pan.
-Then, scoop out around 1 1/2 tablespoons of the mixture for each fritter.
+- Heat a couple of drops of oil in a non-stick frying pan.
+Then, scoop out around 1 1/2 tablespoons of the mixture for each pancake.

-4. Cook the fritters on medium heat for three to four minutes on each side.
+- Cook the pancakes on medium heat for three to four minutes on each side.
 You can also make the fritters in the oven (cook them for 20 minutes, flipping halfway).

-6. Serve the fritters with the sriracha mayonnaise and a green salad.
+- Serve them the sriracha mayonnaise and a green salad.

 Source: Vegan Heaven